abh/geodns/README.md

       "spf": [ { "spf": "v=spf1 ~all", "weight": 1 } , "spf": "v=spf1 10.0.0.1", "weight": 100]

+### SRV

+An SRV record has four components: the weight, priority, port and target.
+The keys for these are "srv_weight", "priority", "target" and "port".
+Note the difference between srv_weight (the weight key for the SRV qtype) and "weight".

+An example srv record definition for the _sip._tcp service:

+"_sip._tcp": { "srv": [ { "port": 5060, "srv_weight": 100, "priority": 10, "target": "sipserver.example.com."}] },

+Much like MX records, SRV records can have multiple targets, eg:

+"_http._tcp": { "srv": [ { "port": 80, "srv_weight": 10, "priority": 10, "target": "www.example.com."}, { "port": 8080, "srv_weight": 10, "priority": 20, "target": "www2.example.com."}] },

 ## License and Copyright

 This software is Copyright 2012-2013 Ask Bjørn Hansen.
 For licensing information